This article is sponsored by Hatter's Farm.

 Pumpkin picking, a somewhat American concept, has really taken off in the UK for Halloween, with patches and pick your own farms springing up all over the place.
-As far as we know, there's nowhere in London where you can pluck your own pumpkin (if you know differently, get in touch).
-Instead, here are some PYO farms and pumpkin patches surrounding London that are opening their gates to pumpkin pickers for Halloween 2019.
+Here are some PYO farms and pumpkin patches near London that are opening their gates to pumpkin pickers this year.

 Due to the rural nature of these farms, you're probably going to need a car to get to most of them... and wellies.